PDT42/AnyBase/doc/entities/asset_types.md

 functions.
 Instead, since we only ever want to get the slaves of one AssetType, the AssetTypeManager defines a separate method ``get_slaves``.

+## Bookable AssetTypes

+Bookable [AssetType]s are basically just normal [AssetType]s who have the 'is_bookable' flag set to true and define a 'bookable_type_id'.
+For these [AssetType]s, when they are created, the [AssetTypeManager] creates an additional [AssetType] the 'bookable_type'.
+The 'bookable_type' is intended as a super type for each [AssetType] who realizes a booking of an asset of this type.

+>In the libraries usecase, an obvious bookable would be a Book.
+When creating the Book, the user would make the
+>Book bookable, by checking the appropriate box in the creation form.
+>![bookable_type]Bookable Type

 ## Backend Representation